jimhigson/oboe.js/writing/main/3_Background.md

 Include?
 Compare to Erlang.
 Waiter model.
 Node restaurant much more efficient use of expensive resources.

+Include?
+No 'task' class or type, tasks are nothing more than functions, possibly having some values implicitly wrapped up in their closure.

+Include?
+Easy to distribute software (npm etc)

 It is difficult to say to what degree Node's use of Javascript is a distraction from the system's principled design aims and to what degree it defines the technology.
 Paradoxically, both may be so.
 Javascript has